You are here

 Want to become a Certificed Local Phenology Leader?

 If you'd rather take a more in-depth program planning course for Nature's Notebook, consider our spring and fall Local Phenology Leader Certification Course.
 This 80-hour course will help you create deliverables that can immediately be used to implement a monitoring program.
-You will also be publicly recognized as a Certified Local Phenoogy Leader.
+You will also be publicly recognized as a Certified Local Phenology Leader.